 Soil – Sand, chalk, or loam

-Plant Colour – Pink and purple
+Plant Colour – Blue, purple, pink and white

-Trumpet Vine
+2. Trumpet Vine

 Full Name – Campsis Radicans